Get notified of page updates

 • for people with or mutations:

-• The NCCN lists Lynparza () or () for people with an inherited or mutation.
+• Lynparza () or () for people with an inherited or mutation.

-• The NCCN lists as the preferred treatment combination of hormonal therapy (aromatase inhibitor or Fulvestrant) + with a CDK4/6 inhibitor:
+• A combination of hormonal therapy (aromatase inhibitor or Fulvestrant) + with a CDK4/6 inhibitor:

 • abemaciclib (Verzenio), palbocicib (Ibrance) or ribociclib (Kisqali).

-• Enhertu (trastuzumab deruxtecan) for people whose tumors are HER2-low ( 1+ or 2+), who received chemotherapy in the setting and their cancer no longer responds to hormonal therapy
+• Enhertu (trastuzumab deruxtecan) for people with HER2-low ( 1+ or 2+) tumors, who received chemotherapy for disease and whose cancer no longer responds to hormonal therapy.

-• Lynparza () or () for BRCA1/BRCA2 for tumors with or mutation
+• Lynparza () or () for BRCA1/BRCA2 for tumors with a or mutation.

-• Trodelvy (sacituzumab govitecan-hziy) for , cancers after prior treatment including hormone therapy, a CDK4/6 inhibitor and at least two lines of chemotherapy (including a taxane)
+• Trodelvy (sacituzumab govitecan-hziy) for , after prior treatment, including hormone therapy, a CDK4/6 inhibitor and at least two lines of chemotherapy (including a taxane).

 Updated: 03/21/2023